 Aggregating and harmonising fuel data on a national scale

-Partners: TERN, The Department of Agriculture, Water and the Environment (DAWE)
+Partners: TERN, Australian Government Department of Agriculture, Water and the Environment (AWE)

 Fuel data describes the combustible materials in a defined space and its related attributes such as type, amount, structure and moisture.
 Accurate estimation of fuel, alongside information about the type of vegetation at a location is key to managing and mitigating bushfire risk.
 Multiple organisations across different jurisdictions collect and use fuel data.
 However, there is no coordinated approach and community standards to harmonise, aggregate and share fuel data parameters across different stakeholders.
 This work will define implementation processes and systems for ongoing sharing of fuel data and related attributes for meeting the needs of multiple stakeholders and to better enable Australia-wide bushfire response and preparedness.